Begin planning your next Family Reunion at the Lodge!!

 Family reunions can be just like anything else we attempt in life – there may NEVER be the perfect time to hold a reunion.
 But the planning has to start somewhere.
 Start the discussions with your family and then just DO IT!
 Booking the date and location should be at the top of your list.
 And once those two things are confirmed, the rest will really fall into place.
 After my grandfather passed away several years ago, my mom and her siblings restored the family farmhouse, so for now, that is where our family heads whenever they get together.
 But if we didn’t have the farmhouse to use, I would strongly suggest a lodge buy-out at Harpole’s Heartland Lodge.
 Everyone in my family is aware of our history with Heartland so I don’t think it would be hard to convince them to give it a try.

 But with any location, advance planning is key.
 The article in Woman’s Day suggested sending out invitations at least six months in advance – almost like saving the date for a wedding.
-So now is the time to start planning next year’s family get-together and will insure that the lodge will have room available for your group.
+So now is the time to start planning next year’s family get-together and will ensure that the lodge will have room available for your group.
 This will allow more family members to plan on attending and you know what they say – the more the merrier!
 This also gives guests the time to gather any family photographs or family documents (birth certificates, marriage licenses, etc.) that they may want to share.

 Family Reunion Activities and Tips!